Dallas contractor reviewing job costing reports for small business bookkeeping with project bids on desk

 Standard bookkeeping tells you how much money you spent on fuel, materials, and labor across your entire company for the month.
 Job costing, however, breaks those expenses down project by project.
 It allows you to see exactly which jobs are padding your bank account and which ones are draining it.

-1. Identify Underperforming Projects: Stop the "bleeding" before a project is finished.
+1. Identify Underperforming Projects: Stop the “bleeding” before a project is finished.
+If a kitchen remodel in Plano is eating into your margins because of unexpected labor hours, you’ll know before the final invoice, not after.

 2. Refine Future Bidding: Use historical data to stop under-quoting on labor or materials.
+Contractors who bid based on gut feel instead of job-costing data consistently leave money on the table.

 3. Manage Cash Flow: Align your draws and progress billings with actual expenses incurred.
+This is especially critical for contractors managing multiple active projects across the DFW area simultaneously.

 Without job costing, you are essentially flying blind through a North Texas thunderstorm.
 You might make it to the destination, but you’re taking unnecessary risks along the way.